alexbox23/Single-Camera-Touchpad/README.md

 The main touch detection functionality is split between two scripts: track_fingertips.py and generate_touch_path.py.
 The homography and touch path visualization are separated from the actual detection and tracking because I could not get the framerate higher than 4 fps on the Raspberry Pi.
 A pre-recorded video can be used instead of the video stream from the Raspberry Pi.

 Pull-requests are welcome.
-Some possible optimizations are mentioned in report.pdf
+Some possible optimizations are mentioned in report.pdf.